kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

 Buying wires for your lamp must be:

-- 2-core 0.75mm2 insulation (sometimes described as 2x0.75mm).
+- 2-core 0.75mm2 flex (sometimes described as 2x0.75mm).
 3-core cable is also suitable.

 - 2–5 metres long (maximum)